 1. Warm Clothes

 After living in Thailand for several months, I never thought I would need warm clothes.
-The heat in Thailand is almost too great to handle.
+The heat in Thailand is almost too great to handle, so I thought cold temperatures where impossible in this country.

 At the top of the mountain in those early morning hours before sunrise, you’ll NEED warm clothes.
 The temperatures in the north plummet at night.
 Waiting for the sun to rise while wearing shorts and a t-shirt would be miserable.
-Pack the warm stuff!
+Check the weather forecast and pack the warm stuff!

 2. Toilet Paper